dojo/framework/docs/en/resources/supplemental.md

 # Composing behavior with resources

 Resources can be used in multiple widgets and the cached data will be shared.
 However, sharing the data is sometimes not sufficient when composing multiple "data-aware" widgets together.
-There are occasions that multiple widgets want to be able to share the current resource options.
-For example, one widget can set a filter and another widget can react and render the filtered data set.
-This is where creating a resource with shared options come in.
-A resource with shared options can be created by the `resources` middleware and passed into multiple widgets that will both share resource options, so that a pagination widget can set the `page` and another widget, which renders the items, will react to the page change and fetch the new results.
+There are occasions that multiple widgets want to be able to share the current resource options, such that one widget can set a filter and another widget can react and render the filtered data set.
+This is where creating a resource with "shared options" come in.
+Sharing options across widgets is as simple as passing the same `options` to multiple widgets with along with the resource template.

+**Note:** The widget itself can choose to ignore options that are passed with the template, this should be documented with the widget.

 > MyComposedWidget.tsx